mod_cgi + python 3.2.3 = issue with utf-8 special characters (ñ, é, ç).

 I run the same script directly on python and I have no errors.
 I hope this helps you make lighttpd better product.

-Updated by darix about 7 years ago
+Updated by darix over 7 years ago

 - Status changed from New to Invalid